 A qualified Wills and Estate lawyer in Winnipeg can help you set this up for a minimal fee.
 If you’re already working with a lawyer, you can ask them about these documents, if not, we can refer you to ones we trust.

-As important as risk management is in protecting your current financial security, wealth accumulation is equally important in guaranteeing your financial future.
+As important as risk management is in protecting your financial security, wealth accumulation is equally important in building your financial future.

 As we all well know, a post-secondary education (college or university) in Canada is one of the most expensive in the world but yet we can not deny the fact that our children will have a better shot in building their financial lives if they finish their post-secondary degrees.